Afia-Anjum/ei_ms_pred/README.md

 The finalized predictor for EI-MS prediction (called the Adjusted NEIMS with MIIP and PA) achieved a spectral matching score dot product score of 0.621 and outperformed other existing EI-MS predictors by achieving an average spectral correctness of 92.3% and an average spectral coverage of 94% on two held out test sets.

-These are the require packages and set up for a conda environment (can be slightly different depending on system).
+These are the required packages and set up needed for a conda environment (can be slightly different depending on system).

 ```
 conda create -c rdkit -n prop_predictor rdkit